cdapio/cdap/cdap-docs/developers-manual/source/pipelines/creating-pipelines.rst

 Scheduling
 ----------
-From with the CDAP Application Studio, you can set a schedule for a batch pipeline that will be used to run it.
+From with the CDAP Studio, you can set a schedule for a batch pipeline that will be used to run it.
 Note that as a schedule is set as part of the pipeline configuration, a physical pipeline's schedule cannot be altered except by creating a new pipeline with a new schedule.